Coroxx/Coroxx/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a web project named BeatUniverse, it's like reddit but for french music..
-I am diversifying by publishing repositories especially in python such as TheSmartool and PegazManager
+- 🔭 I’m currently working on a web project named Juliana, chatting with an AI in french

 - 🌱 I’m currently learning Laravel so php and javascript.